Samizo-AITL/aitl-controller-a-type/docs/b_type/README.md

 ---

-### Principle 3: Guaranteed Fallback to Fixed PID
+### ③ Guaranteed Fallback to Fixed PID

 Under **all conditions**, the controller must be able to revert to a
 **conservatively designed fixed PID controller**.

 This guarantees:

-- Minimum safe operation
+- 🛑 minimum safe operation
-- Deterministic behavior
+- 📐 deterministic behavior
-- Explainability and auditability
+- 🔍 explainability and auditability

 > The fixed PID is not a failure mode.
 > It is the **reliability floor** of the system.

 ---

-## Permission Logic (Minimal Specification)
+## 🚦 Permission Logic (Minimal Specification)

 B-Type formalizes adaptation control using an explicit **permission logic**.